mindsmiths/docs/docs/tutorials/web-interactions/9-adding-images.md

     public void showStartScreens() {
             Map<String, BaseTemplate> screens = Map.of(
                     "welcome", new TemplateGenerator ("welcome")
-                    .addComponent("title", new TitleComponent("Hello!
+                    .addComponent("title", new Title("Hello!
 I’m Felix and I’m here to help you find the best workout plan for you.
 Ready?"))
-                    .addComponent("image", new ImageComponent("/public/JogaPuppy.png"))
+                    .addComponent("image", new Image("/public/JogaPuppy.png"))
                     .addComponent("submit", new PrimarySubmitButtonComponent("Cool, let's go!", "askForName")),
                     "askForName", new TemplateGenerator("askForName")
                             .addComponent("title", new TitleComponent("Okay, first, tell me your name? :)"))